The tayberries are ready!!!

 In this post I’ll clarify the current situation with our Pick Your Own fruit and veg, explain why it’s behaving so bizarrely, look at what to expect in the coming weeks and help you work out how to still enjoy a visit to the farm this summer.

-James Bulmer: born and raised on Kenyon Hall Farm.
-Son of Tod and Barbara, I spent the first 18 years of my life helping out on the farm.
-After spending my 20s deciding an office job wasn't for me, I returned to the farm in 2016 to help my mum and dad.
+I'm James Bulmer.
+Born and raised on Kenyon Hall Farm, where I spent the first 18 years of my life.
+After university I spent a decade working in IT (specialising in making maps on computers) before returning to the farm in 2016 to help out my mum and dad.
 I hope you enjoy these occasional posts and please get in touch if there's something you'd like to know more about and I'll do my best to answer!